-Going East to West, the Butterfield Overland Mail Stage route started in St. Louis, went south to Ft.
-Smith, AR; then west through Texas to El Paso; through New Mexico to Apache Pass in Southeastern Arizona.
+In September, 1857, going East to West, the Butterfield Overland Mail Stage route started in St. Louis, went south to Ft.
+Smith, Arkansas; then west through Texas to El Paso; through New Mexico to Apache Pass in Southeastern Arizona.

 Although the Butterfield Stage discontinued service in Arizona in March 1861, Fort Bowie was built there in July 1862 to protect the springs for the U.S. Army and the growing number of Anglo and Mexican travelers on their journey between El Paso, Texas and Tucson, Arizona.

 From Apache Pass, westbound stages made their way to Benson, then Cienega Station (Vail), then Tucson.
 Generally, the Butterfield Stage route through Arizona followed what is today Interstate 10.
 In all, there were 26 stations in Arizona.